chandra-bixl/bixl_timezones.io/README.md

 Time Zones with DST for Power BI Last Refresh Date &amp; Time. **All data is in UTC only.**

-**Australia Timezones DST is reversed to accommodate as a single condition in Power Query** Please use the Power Query Reference file here - [TimeZoneMaster.pbix](https://github.com/chandra-bixl/bixl_timezones.io/raw/refs/heads/main/TimeZoneMaster.pbix)
+**Important Note:** Australia Timezones DST is reversed to accommodate as a single condition in Power Query

+Please use the Power Query Reference file here - [TimeZoneMaster.pbix](https://github.com/chandra-bixl/bixl_timezones.io/raw/refs/heads/main/TimeZoneMaster.pbix)